• Skip to primary navigation

 November 20, 2025 by Eno River Association

-Two ERA staff looking at a quilt by Carol Gunther-Mohr.
+Two ERA staff looking at a new quilt by Carol Gunther-Mohr.
 The quilt is made up of colorful fabric stitched together with photos of the Eno.
-On it, a haiku reads: "boots navigate roots, glimpse of blue heron glides downstream, simple solitude"
+On it, a haiku reads: "boots navigate roots, glimpse of blue heron glides downstream, simple solitude."
+The artwork was created for the Eno River Association's introduction of the Blue Heron Society as a part of their new membership structure and benefits.

 ERA staff holding up an art quilt by Carol Gunther-Mohr outside Robin L. Jacobs Pavilion, 2025.
 Photograph by Samiha Bala.

 2025 has been a year of change.
-Resilience is not measured in how steadfastly we stand against change but in how we adapt to better fit the seasons and challenges we find ourselves in.
-Reflecting that theme, as we approach the end of the year, the Eno River Association is excited to announce a revamped membership structure, with new benefits at all tiers of giving.
+Resilience is not measured in how steadfastly we stand against change but in how we adapt to the seasons and challenges in which we find ourselves.
+As we approach the end of the year and reflect on that theme, we are excited to announce a revamped membership structure and benefits!

 Friends of the Eno